 First create a model in a new graph editor that includes an SDFDirector, a Ramp actor (found in the Sources) library, a Display actor, and a SequencePlotter actor, found in the Sinks library, as shown in figure 2.13.
 Suppose we wish to route the output of the Ramp to both the Display and the SequencePlotter.
-If we simply attempt to make the connections, we get the exception shown in figure 2.13.
+If we simply attempt to make the connections, we get the exception shown in figure 2.14.
+Don't panic!
+Exceptions are normal and common.
+The key information in this exception report is the text: